mathmodelling/fuzzy-journey/README.md

   ## Randomness analysis
   * My own script version of the Runs Test

-  This version is based on the descriptions of the Runs Test presented in @Rozhdenstvenskiy:1974 Th data to be read is located in an Excel file using the following template:
+  This version is based on the descriptions of the Runs Test presented in [^fn1] The Excel data to be read uses the following template:

   | Año |Col1|Col2|...|ColN|
   | --- |--- |--- |---|--- |